team-three-account/netcracker.application/README.md

-#Sevice helps customer to organize time and task management, organize events and share wish list
+# Service helps customer to organize time and task management, organize events and share wish list